 Even if you try to avoid consuming triggering foods, you could be accidentally exposed to an ingredient that causes you to develop problems.
 As a result, you should take your EpiPen with you whenever you leave your home.

 If your food allergies are fairly mild, you might be able to use medication to relieve your symptoms.
-If you eat a triggering food by accident, you may decide to improve your cramps and other digestive issues by taking medication.
+If you eat triggering food by accident, you may decide to improve your cramps and other digestive issues by taking medication.

 Reverse Your Food Allergies